Supplier Reliability

 SupplyOrder = Concept("SupplyOrder")SupplyOrder.option = Property(f"{SupplyOrder} uses {SupplyOption}", short_name="option")SupplyOrder.x_quantity = Property(f"{SupplyOrder} has {Float:quantity}")model.define(SupplyOrder.new(option=SupplyOption))3.
 Add constraints and objective

-- Add a reliability penalty to the objective function, weighting cost against supplier reliability scores to find the Pareto-optimal balance.
+- Add a reliability penalty to the objective function, weighting cost against supplier reliability scores.
+One weighting yields a single trade-off point; sweep the weight to trace the cost-vs-reliability frontier.

 - Expand the scenario analysis to exclude combinations of suppliers or simulate capacity reductions.